-5. AUDIT OBJECTIVE
+5. AUDIT OBJECTIVE AND METHODOLOGY

-The objective of the 2022 financial statement audit is to enable the auditor to express an opinion about whether the financial statements have been prepared, in all material respects, in compliance with the International Accounting Standards and applicable legislation.
+The objective of audit of the year 2023 financial statements is to enable the auditor to express an opinion about whether the financial statements have been prepared, in all material respects, in compliance with the International Accounting Standards and applicable legislation.
 The audit objective is to ascertain that:

-- The financial statements give a true and fair view of the state of affairs for the fiscal year; - The funds are used in accordance with the regulations and agreements, and for purposes intended under such regulations and agreements; - The internal control system is adequate to ensure the asset safeguarding, objective achievement, compliance with applicable legislation and true and fair SOC reporting.
+- The financial statements give a true and fair view of the state of affairs for the fiscal year, - The funds are used in accordance with the regulations and agreements, and for purposes intended under such regulations and agreements, - The internal control system is adequate to ensure the asset safeguarding, objective achievement, compliance with applicable legislation and true and fair SOC reporting.